peopledata/vault-in-pod/vault-in-pod-tutorial.md

-## Deploy the Vault Server in Kubernetes
+## Setup the Vault Server in Kubernetes

 Kubernetes default secret object is just base64 encoded.
 You need a good KMS and workflow to manage secret storage and retrieval for production uses cases.